 “Plan ahead and have time to explore the most important historic places, enjoy delicious meals, and learn the importance of our Ancient city” America’s oldest city is home to centuries of history, soft sandy beaches and a host of fun and interesting attractions.
 And you can see all of St. Augustine in 2 days aboard the Old Town Trolley!
 If you’ve never been to St. Augustine, you’re in for a fun-filled, fascinating experience; Old Town Trolley Tours makes 22 stops and includes about 100 different sights.
 If you plan ahead, you’ll have time to explore many of the most important historic places, enjoy delicious meals, and learn the importance of our Ancient city.

 The nation’s oldest city, St. Augustine, is home to five centuries of history, fascinating attractions, beautiful beaches and exquisite architecture.
 How can you see it all in just one day?
 Get a seat aboard the Old Town Trolley and follow our recommendations below to see the best of the city!

-With more than 450 years of history, it’s hard to find a rock unturned in the Nation’s Oldest City.
+With more than 450 years of history, it’s hard to find a rock unturned in the nation’s oldest city.
 But that certainly doesn’t mean St. Augustine is lacking a few hidden gems.
+And while all the most popular attractions should definitely be on every visitor’s itinerary, there are many special places that are local favorites, offering unique, one-of-a-kind experiences.
 To help make your next visit to Northeast Florida just that much better, we’ve compiled a list of the top places to visit and things to do that are a bit off the beaten path.